 We have entered into a third amended and restated registration rights agreement dated April 6, 2016, or the registration rights agreement, with holders of our preferred stock.
-Beginning 180 days following the closing of this offering, holders of a total of 83,863,957 shares of our common stock, holders of an additional 1,304,173 shares of our common stock issuable upon the exercise of warrants and Mr. Iwicki, who holds 6,568,460 shares of our common stock issuable upon the exercise of stock options, will have the right to require us to register these shares under the Securities Act under specified circumstances.
+Beginning 180 days following the closing of this offering, holders of a total of 16,086,480 shares of our common stock, holders of an additional 164,687 shares of our common stock issuable upon the exercise of warrants and Mr. Iwicki, who upon the closing of this offering will hold 1,339,783 shares of our common stock issuable upon the exercise of stock options, will have the right to require us to register these shares under the Securities Act under specified circumstances.
 After registration pursuant to these rights, these shares will become freely tradable without restriction under the Securities Act.
 If not otherwise exercised, the rights under the registration rights agreement described below will expire seven years after the closing of this offering.